GabBru/CookiesHunter/README.md

 ### How to open the game ?

-  - First you have to click on blabla
+  - Download the entire repository of the game on our [GitHub page](https://github.com/GabBru/CookiesHunter).
-  - Then on blibli
+  - Unzip it and lauch the game by double clicking on the `.jar` file.
-  - And finally you can play, and enjoy our game !
+  - And now you can play, and enjoy our game !

 ### How to play ?